KSR2001/ESP32-Arduino-Co2Temp-Project/README.md

 - Sends/prints data via Serial/other interface

 ## Hardware
-- ESP32
+- ESP32 SenseBoxMCU
-- [Your CO2 Sensor model]
+- Co2 Sensor - Sensirion SCD30
+- Temperature sensor -  HDC1080
+- OLED Display - ssd1306
+- LED Matrix
-- [Temperature Sensor model]
+- Wires
+- 3D printed cases, Screws

 ## How to Upload
 1. Open the `.ino` file in Arduino IDE
-2. Select the correct ESP32 board from *Tools > Board*
+2. Select the correct ESP32 board from *Tools > Board* and give authentication details for the WiFi.
 3. Upload to your ESP32

 ## License